 GLS emphasizes independent study throughout the program, and the senior thesis acts as the final realization of the goals of the degree.
-Seniors take a course associated with the thesis in each semester: the four-credit Senior Colloquium in the fall and the six-credit Senior Thesis in the spring, when the final draft of the thesis is submitted and reviewed by its first reader (the instructor of the Colloquium/Thesis course) and a second reader who is well-versed in the thesis topic.
+Seniors take a course associated with the thesis in each semester: the four-credit Senior Colloquium in the fall and the six-credit Senior Thesis in the spring, when the final draft of the thesis is submitted and reviewed by its first reader (the instructor of the Colloquium/Thesis course).

 As a result of the Colloquium/Thesis course, students will:

-- Produce work of substantial length (minimum 40-50 pages or equivalent in another medium) that constitutes a well-informed individual statement on a topic of global scope or significance
+- Produce work of substantial length (will not exceed 50 pages, or the equivalent, depending on the nature of its subject and approach) that constitutes a well-informed individual statement on a topic of global scope or significance

 - Identify and engage the sources, critics, and approaches most relevant to their thesis, working across disciplines as appropriate

 Situate within the appropriate discourse the importance of the central question or issue that their thesis addresses

 - Draw appropriately on the experiences of their junior year to inform their thesis